mbforbes/website-3/posts/garage/on-neon-white.md

 **Level reloads should be faster.** This is going to sound petty.
 But reloading a level takes about five to seven seconds on the Switch.

+> "If restarting a level in Neon White necessitated a loading screen, the game would be near-unplayable." -- Jacob Geller's review (for PC) on Polygon

 When you're replaying a level over, and over, and over, after every tiny little mistake on a grueling course, sometimes waiting for longer than you even played feels frustrating.
 If you could go from death to playing the next run in ~2 seconds, I think this would do wonders with polishing the big last rough edge of gameplay feel.

 **Writing and voice acting is poor.** When I first started the game, the writing felt quite bad.